2025 Teaching and Learning RFPs

 SOLER Seed Grant

-This grant empowers faculty to engage in Scholarship of Teaching and Learning (SoTL) Research – that is, to lead formal research efforts to better understand and improve teaching and learning in Columbia courses.
+This opportunity empowers faculty to engage in Scholarship of Teaching and Learning (SoTL) Research – that is, to lead formal research efforts to better understand and improve teaching and learning in Columbia courses.
 Projects generally center around measuring the impact of a novel instructional approach; the approach may be high-tech or low-tech, and the research questions may be discipline-specific (i.e., related to discrete learning objectives) or discipline-generic (i.e., related to broader themes about student attitudes and behavior).
 Strong proposals are grounded in established theories, feature an experimental design, and present quantitative or mixed-methods approaches for measuring student outcomes.
-The grant also supports variations on SoTL Research that integrate elements of these related fields: (1) Learning Analytics, i.e., extracting insights from academic technology data streams; and (2) Applied Learning Sciences, i.e., bridging the divide between the laboratory and the classroom by connecting researchers who primarily study teaching and learning to Columbia courses.
+The opportunity also supports variations on SoTL Research that integrate elements of these related fields: (1) Learning Analytics, i.e., extracting insights from academic technology data streams; and (2) Applied Learning Sciences, i.e., bridging the divide between the laboratory and the classroom by connecting researchers who primarily study teaching and learning to Columbia courses.

 Read more about these fields and SOLER’s relevant work here

-In-kind support also features prominently in this grant opportunity, as SOLER will assist awardees through ongoing, in-depth consultations.
+In-kind support features prominently in this opportunity, as SOLER will assist awardees through ongoing, in-depth consultations.
 Services include framing research objectives and matching study designs to specific aims, developing or refining methods of assessment or evaluation, navigating the Institutional Review Board approval process, devising methods for data analysis and visualization, and developing a plan to disseminate findings.
 Read more about the SOLER Seed Grant RFP requirements.

 Submission Procedure